samstansfield/Portfolio/README.md

 # Portfolio

-This is intended as a portfolio of programs to show the kind of work I have done for the certificate in Programming and Development at CCC.
-It is divided into folders for each class.
-Each class has subfolders for the various assignments.
-Only the programmning assignments are included here.
+This is my portfolio of programs.
+It is by no means complete.
+It does show some of the major programs I have written.
+In general these are in two folders.
+The first folder is programs from my PhD Dissertaion.
+The second is programs from the Certificate in Programming and Development I completed at Cuyahoga Community College in 2022.